Members of the group

 - Collecting intelligence.
 Although we generally agreed it was not a good idea to build our own white list or black list, it would be interesting, for our own reference, to maintain a list of publishers and journals that members of this working group come across.

 - Raising awareness.
-IN_A_DIP members will raise the profile of the WG, for example through publishing articles about the problems we find, attending and presenting conferences and other events such as summer schools; this will ensure that those in need of our help can take advantage of the expertise we have between us.
-The IN_A_DIP Web site is a key forum to make contact with interested parties.
-This needs to be kept up to date and relevant.
+EPAD members will raise the profile of the WG, for example through publishing articles about the problems we find, attending and presenting at conferences and other events such as summer schools; this will ensure that those in need of our help can take advantage of the expertise we have between us.
+The EPAD web page is an important channel to make contact with interested parties.
+This needs to be kept up to date and relevant..